oettingerj/classifieds-backend/README.md

 # Django: The Backend Web Framework
 ## Environnment Setup
+This section provides instructions for how to setup a machine on which the Django server can run.
 These setup instructions assume that you are working in a linux-based environment (namely, the macOS operating system, Windows Subsystem for Linux in a Windows operating system, or a distro of the Linux operating system itself).
 Windows users are advised to install [Windows Subsystem for Linux](<https://docs.microsoft.com/en-us/windows/wsl/install-win10>).
 Readers are advised to sequentially follow the instructions in this "Environment Setup" section, skipping any steps that have already been performed.

 ### Core Tool Installation
-Fundamental tools, especially git, are required for the operation of this repo.
-Users of macOS can install the Xcode command line tools which will ensure the installation of all such tools; users of other operating systems are encouraged to install git using a method of their choice, and install any other programs as instructed by the command line interface.
+Fundamental tools, especially git, are required for the further setup of the environment.
+Users of macOS can install the Xcode command line tools which will ensure the installation of all such tools; users of other operating systems are encouraged to install [git](<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>) using a method of their choice, and install any other programs as instructed by the command line interface.

 #### Installing the Xcode Command Line Tools (macOS only)
 1. Open the application "Terminal"